MichaelAkridge-NOAA/ai4me-cookbook/_sources/content/02_module/01_best_practices_for_annotation.md

 # Annotation Best Practices

-- Image variety.
-    - Must be representative of the environment.
-    - recommended: images from different regions, seasons, conditions, lighting, angles, different sources
 - Label consistency.
     - All instances of all classes in all images must be labelled.
     - Partial labelling will impact performance.